idaks/DataONE-Prov-Summer-2017/examples/simulate_data_collection/SPARQL-queries/README.md

 # List of SPARQL Queries

-The following is a list of SPARQL queries that can be implemented based on YW RDF facts in both Jena-ARQ and Virtuoso.
+The following table is a list of SPARQL queries based on YesWorkflow Model for the simulate_data_collection example.
+These queries can be implemented in both Jena-ARQ and Virtuoso.

+**Table 1: SPARQL Queries based on YesWorkflow Model for "simulate_data_collection" RDF Facts**

 <table>
   <tr>